 Some examples of individuals and their related objects are:

 Completed halfway through the school year, this project provides Seventh Grade students with an opportunity to continue their exploration of the culture, religion, politics, and society of America during the Revolutionary period by conducting an investigation into the life of one of America’s founding fathers or mothers.
-To complete the project, students must select a founding father or mother and complete a multi-part project by identifying 5 sources of information, gathering research, creating a visual representation, and writing a 7-9 paragraph (2-3 page) biographical research essay about the founding father’s or mother's life and impact on early American society.
-The essay includes a title page and works cited page and closely follows the MLA format.
-Students then deliver an oral presentation, complete with costume, summarizing the research on their founding father or mother in terms of his life and impact on the political, social, and cultural formation of early America during the Living History museum.
+To complete the project, students must select a founding father or mother and complete a multi-part project by identifying 5 sources of information, gathering research, creating a visual representation, and writing a 7-9 paragraph (2-3 page) research essay about the founding father’s or mother's life, impact on early American society, and impact on the world today.
+The essay follows the MLA format.
+Students then deliver an oral presentation, complete with costume, during the Living History museum.

 Some samples of the founding fathers and mothers are: